 Asset Protection in a Florida Divorce

-A Florida divorce puts nearly every asset on the table.
-A spouse going through a divorce faces an opposing party who already knows the family’s finances, has access to forensic accounting and full discovery, and can ask a family court judge to divide assets that would be untouchable by any other creditor.
+A Florida divorce puts nearly every asset at risk.
+A divorcing spouse has powers that ordinary creditors do not: full discovery into the family’s finances, forensic accounting, and a family court judge who can divide assets that would be untouchable in any other lawsuit.

 Speak With a Florida Asset Protection Attorney